reTHINK-project/use-cases/docs/D1.1/business-models/business-models.md

 ##### Collaborative Ecosystems

-Ecosystem economics describe how the core product (e.g., iDevices or Google ads) becomes more and more valuable, as the numbers of developers and users around it grow.
-Ecosystem economics are driven by network effects and lock-in.
-Apps attract  users, who in turn attract more developers, who make more apps, which attract even more users, and so on.
-This network effect between developers and users drives the explosive growth of the core product e.g. a mobile device or advertisement.
+Ecosystem economics describe how the core product (e.g., iDevices or Google ads) becomes more and more valuable, as the numbers of partners, notably developers, grow.
+The ecosystem network effect between developers and users drives the explosive growth of the core product.
 Lock-in creates natural “walled gardens,” as users develop habits around apps, while developers are locked-in by high switching costs created by their investments into the core product.
-Deveopers must be viewed as partners, not as a source of direct profit.
-In general, ecosystem partners should also be seen as resellers that will push service provider services, to new users, new usage models and new market niches.
+On the other hand, Developers must be viewed as partners and reselhers, not as a source of direct profit, that will push the core product, to new users, new usage models and new market niches.

-Ecosystem partners share costs and risks of entrepreneurship, each one investing in the ecosystem, subsidizing the expansion of the overall business.
-Service Provider APIs are key technology enablers to promote and convince developers to be partners in the ecosystem.
-The business models of service provider APIs need to be aligned with the business models of developers.
-Openness is a fundamental characteristic of APIs to lower barriers to entry and drive acquisition of diverse ranges of partners that produce valuable apps, hardware accessories and other complements to the core product.
+Service Provider APIs are key technology enablers to get developers as partners in the ecosystem and APIs business models  need to be aligned with developers business models.
+APIs openness promotes lower barriers to entry and the acquisition of a large range of complementary products (e.g. apps, hardware accessories).
 However, core products are closed (integrated) around core businesses to deliver unique value, elevate barriers to entry and achieve sustained profitability.

-Key ingredients to create ecosystems:

-1. Software foundations: a rich set of APIs with managed fragmentation and a toolset for creating apps
-2. Community of developers writing to the same set of APIs to spur innovation and cater to diverse use cases
-3. Distribution (reach) across handsets, operators and regions
-4. A means of monetization, such as ads or micropayments
-5. A means of retailing content (discovery, promotion, search and social)

-In terms of Software foudations, HTML5 is usually Pitched as a killer of platform walled gardens (e.g. Android and iOS), but stills needs lot of work before it competes with such platforms, notably in terms of the last 3 ingredients: distribution, monetization and retailing.

 http://www.visionmobile.com/product/telco-innovation-toolbox-report/